jasonm/radio-beer-playground/hacklog.md

 Curious to try linux /dev/tty0
 * Plugged into Pi; Pi died.
 Hypothesis: power draw
-  * TODO: Try via powered usb hub
+  * Later determined the issue was just a flaky ethernet cable?
+Anyway, power draw was OK.
+But likely want a powered USB hub for many readers.

 Opened up the device and found:
 * IC (likely USB) is STC 15F104E H3T001A